Tahmid9510/My-Assignment-6/README.md

 #### 5) Explain template literals in ES6.
 How are they different from string concatenation?

 Template literals in ES6 are a new way to work with strings, written using backticks (``) instead of quotes.
-They allow you to insert variables or expressions directly inside a string using ${...}.
-You can also write multi-line strings easily without adding \n.
+They allow us to insert variables or expressions directly inside a string using ${...}.
+We can also write multi-line strings easily without adding \n.

-They are different from normal string concatenation because, with concatenation, you join strings and variables using the + operator, which can be messy.
+They are different from normal string concatenation because, with concatenation, we join strings and variables using the + operator, which can be messy.
 Template literals make the code cleaner, more readable, and flexible.